-Ian helps his clients discover how to become outrageously successful at targeting and winning business by teaching them how to flip the buyer-seller dynamic on its head in order to regain control of the sales process, earn the role of trusted advisor so they can dramatically grow their revenue.
+Ian helps his clients discover how to become outrageously successful at targeting and winning business by teaching them how to flip the buyer-seller dynamic on its head in order to regain control of the sales process, earn the role of a trusted advisor so they can dramatically grow their revenue.

 IAN ALTMAN’S CAREER JOURNEY